The Respiratory System

 Clinical Features:

-• Rapid onset dyspnoea, tachycardia, cyanosis, non-productive cough.
+• Rapid onset dyspnea (difficulty in breathing), tachycardia, cyanosis, non-productive cough.

 • Fatal in 1–2 weeks if untreated.